-Each of the Corporation's directors has full access to management.
-In 2024, Liberty Gold plans to continue providing continuing education for directors on an ad-hoc basis in respect of, among other possible subjects, their obligations as directors, short, medium and long-term corporate objectives, business risks and mitigation strategies and strategic planning with management.
+Each of the Corporation's directors has full access to Management.
+In 2025, Liberty Gold plans to continue providing continuing education for directors on an ad-hoc basis in respect of, among other possible subjects, their obligations as directors, short, medium and long-term corporate objectives, business risks and mitigation strategies and strategic planning with Management.

-The Board has previously met at the offices of the Corporation's principal subsidiary in the United States and toured the Kinsley property.
-During 2016 the Board met in St. George, Utah and toured the Goldstrike property and in 2018 the Board met in Idaho and toured the Black Pine property.
-Certain of the Corporation's directors have separately visited the Black Pine and Goldstrike properties subsequent to these tours.
+In 2024, the Board met in Idaho and toured the Black Pine Property.
+Certain of the Corporation's directors have separately visited the Black Pine and Goldstrike properties prior to this tour.

 The Corporation currently has an informal orientation and education program for new members of the Board in order to ensure that new directors have an opportunity to become familiarized with the Corporation's business and operations and the role and procedures of the Board and its Committees.
-The Corporation will provide any new directors with copies of Board and Committee materials and various other materials regarding the Corporation (including recent annual reports, annual information forms, proxy solicitation materials, technical reports and various other financial statements and management's discussion and analyses, auditors' reports, and operating and budget reports) and new directors will be encouraged to visit and meet with management on a regular basis.
+The Corporation will provide any new directors with copies of Board and Committee materials and various other materials regarding the Corporation (including recent annual reports, annual information forms, proxy solicitation materials, technical reports and various other financial statements and management's discussion and analyses, auditors' reports, and operating and budget reports) and new directors will be encouraged to visit and meet with Management on a regular basis.

-Directors are encouraged to communicate with management, auditors and technical consultants; to keep current with industry trends and developments and changes in legislation with management's assistance; and to attend related industry seminars and visit the Corporation's operations.
+Directors are encouraged to communicate with Management, auditors and technical consultants; to keep current with industry trends and developments and changes in legislation with Management's assistance; and to attend related industry seminars and visit the Corporation's operations.
 Board members have full access to the Corporation's records.

 The Board encourages the continuing education of its directors.
 Presentations are made to the Board members from time to time on developments relating to the business and operations of the Corporation and its assets on an ongoing basis, to ensure ongoing development of directors.
 Recent presentation topics from third party providers have included cybersecurity and ESG reporting requirements.
+In 2024, the Board attended an education session on the National Environmental Policy Act as it pertains to the permitting process.
 The Corporation also sponsors director attendance at education seminars, where appropriate, and arranges site visits to its mineral properties from time to time, if appropriate.
 The CG&N Committee is responsible for providing continuing education to all directors.